SOUNDARKUMARS/SOUNDARKUMARS/README.md

 👋 Hi there, I'm SOUNDARKUMAR S.

-🌱 I am currently pursuing a Bachelor's degree in Biomedical Engineering at Dr. NGP Institute of Technology.
+🌱 I've done my Bachelor's degree in Biomedical Engineering at Dr. NGP Institute of Technology at 2024 Apr.

-💞️ I am actively seeking opportunities to collaborate on software development projects.
+💞️ I am actively seeking opportunities to collaborate on software development projects focussed on Frontend develeopment.

 📫 You can reach me by calling 7358997258.